trOnk12/rijksmusem/documentation/README.md

 ## Your first stream manager

-To get started, you need to create an **_AdswizzAdStreamManager_** object with a URL pointing to the ad server your Integration Manager provided you.
+To get started, you need to create an **_AdswizzAdStreamManager_** object with a URL pointing to the ad server your Integration Manager provided you with.

 ```kotlin